Tango is education

 So, I must give the new students a sense of Tango as a whole, make them understand that they are learning a culture.

 I heard someone calling Tango a “sub-culture”.
 I do not agree.
 All the elements I have learned while studying Tango are substantial in the general society, and the broader world culture.
 I learned the importance of my body as the root of my existence.
-I learned many important facts about my interaction with others, how my happiness or unhappiness affects everybody around me.
-In sum, I learned how everything I do affects everybody else.
+I learned a lot about my interaction with others, how my happiness or unhappiness affects everybody around me.
+In sum, I learned that everything I do affects everybody in this world.

 I have realized the importance of teaching the beauty of Tango.